3500 Gaston Ave. Dallas, TX 75246-2017

-The Baylor Medical Center includes the Baylor Research Institute, which focuses on prevention therapies and treatments for various diseases.
-The Research effort is patient focused, designed to take research out of the laboratory and into the clinic as quickly as possible.
+The Baylor University Medical Center includes the Baylor Research Institute, which focuses on prevention therapies and treatments for various diseases.
+The research effort is patient focused, designed to take research out of the laboratory and into the clinic as quickly as possible.

-Many patients at Baylor enroll in clinical trials that are part of the research efforts.
-As part of the collaborative approach used at Baylor, the Research Institute works closely with the medical staff to improve the well-being and care of all its patients.
+Many patients at the center enroll in clinical trials that are part of the research efforts.
+As part of the collaborative approach used at Baylor University Medical Center, the Research Institute works closely with the medical staff to improve the well-being and care of all its patients.

 With 220 medical residents and fellows, Baylor University Medical Center is one of the state’s leading teaching hospitals, sending doctors into all parts of the state.

 The American Nurses Credentialing Center re-accredited the Baylor University Medical Center in 2013 for the third consecutive time.
 The honor put it among the top two percent of the nation’s hospitals by the credentialing arm of the American Nurses Association.